HC-2 (1948–1977): History

-Early experience with helicopters by the U.S. Navy begun with Helicopter Development Squadron 3 (VX-3), which operated out of Naval Air Station Lakehurst, New Jersey (USA).
+Early experience with helicopters by the U.S. Navy began with Helicopter Development Squadron 3 (VX-3), which operated out of Naval Air Station Lakehurst, New Jersey (USA).
 With its decommissioning the U.S. Navy created its first two designated helicopter squadrons, Helicopter Utility Squadron 1 (HU-1) and HU-2 on 1 April 1948.
 Both squadrons were given the nickname "Fleet Angels" and their full designation was Helicopter Utility Squadron, reflecting the multiple missions that these squadrons were expected to be able to complete.
 In July 1965, HU-2 was re-designated Helicopter Combat Support Squadron 2 (HC-2).
 In October 1973, the squadron was relocated to Naval Air Station Jacksonville, Florida (USA), where on 30 September 1977, the squadron would be disestablished due to budget constraints following nearly 30 years of service.

 A Sikorsky SH-3G of HC-2 aboard in 1974.

 During the squadron's establishment, they would conduct a total of 2,318 rescues and achieve a list of naval helicopter firsts: